LidkeLab/matlab-instrument-control/@MIC_NDFilterWheel/Readme.md

 index should correspond to order in FracTransmVals Example for 6 filters:
 FWobj = MIC_NDFilterWheel(1, [1 0.8 0.6 0.4 0.2 0], [0 60 120 180 240 300])

 ## Key Functions:
 setFilter, exportState, setTransmittance get.CurrentFilter, get.CurrentTransmittance

 ## REQUIRES
 Matlab 2014b or higer
 MIC_Abstract.m
 MIC_DynamixelServo.m

 ### CITATION: Marjolein Meddens, Lidke Lab, 2017.
-# gui Graphical User Interface to MIC_NDFilterWheel
-GUI has functionality to change which filter is used Marjolein Meddens, Lidke Lab 2017
-Prevent opening more than one figure for same instrument